[picture above: View of Peniscola from Castell de Peniscola]

 A little further from the city centre is the centre for Arts and Sciences, which has made marks with its modern architecture.

 For the nature-lovers, this is for you!
 Slightly inland on your way north from Valencia, take a rewarding detour to the pristine waterfall and crystal-clear streams of Montanejos.
-A perfect place to freshen up on a hot Summer’s day.
+A perfect place to freshen up on a hot Summer’s day or even go fishing!
 Shallow enough to wade through, marvel at the layered colours on the towering rock faces that line the stream.
 The river-bed is extremely stony, so a word of advice – wear thongs or some sort of water-proof sandals to protect your feet as you wade through!

 Take a picnic and enjoy a day basking in the sun, swimming, walking by the river and marvelling at the wonder of Mother Nature.